Getting started with Zoom Phone (admin)

 You can change the default emergency address you set during the initial setup.
 If you have multiple sites, you can change the default address assigned to each site.
 You can also enable emergency calling for users that do not have a calling plan or direct phone number.

 Once phone users start making and receiving calls, you can view a detailed record of all calls.
 You can filter data by date, call type (inbound or outbound), and site.
-You can also export call logs and view the call log of a specific user.
+You can also export logs and view the log of a specific user.

 You can also block numbers for all users in the account or for specific users.
 Blocked numbers can be inbound (numbers will be blocked from calling in) and outbound (phone users in your account won't be able to dial those numbers).